Tracial oscillation zero and stable rank one: Stable rank one

 {{Let us}} consider $A_2=\Her_{A_1}(f_{\dt/8}({{a_1}})).$ Note that $A_2$ is simple, {{$A_2={\rm Ped}(A_2)$ and $QT(A_2)\not=\emptyset$}} and has strict comparison. {{Moreover, by Proposition \ref{Pher}, $A_2$ has T-tracial approximate oscillation zero.}} Hence, {{by Theorem \ref{Tasr1},}} $l^\infty(A_2)/I_{_{{\overline{QT(A_2)}^w}}}$ has stable rank one.
 Note that $\bar a, b\in A_2.$ Note {{also}} that, {{since $A$ is non-elementary,}} $\Her_{A_2}(b)$ is infinite dimensional.
 It follows that there are $b_1,b_2\in {{\Her_{A_2}(b)_+\setminus \{0\}}}$ such that $b_1\bot b_2.$ {{Since $\bar a^*\bar a+\bar a\bar a^*, b_1, b_2$ are mutually orthogonal,}} applying Lemma \ref{lem1028-1}, we get two nilpotents $x,y\in A_2\subset A_1$ such that $\|\bar a-xy\|<\ep/2.$ It follows that $\|a-xy\|<\ep.$

-Therefore, for any {{$\sigma$-unital}} hereditary $C^*$-subalgebra $A_1\subset A,$ any $a\in A_1,$ any $\ep>0,$ there are nilpotents $x,y\in A_1$ such that $\|a-xy\|<\ep.$ Together with the facts that $A$ is projectionless and has continuous scale, {{applying \cite[Theorem 6.4]{FLL21}, we}} conclude that $A$ has stable rank one. \end{proof}
+Therefore, for any {{$\sigma$-unital}} hereditary $C^*$-subalgebra $A_1\subset A,$ any $a\in A_1,$ any $\ep>0,$ there are nilpotents $x,y\in A_1$ such that $\|a-xy\|<\ep.$ Together with the facts that $A$ is projectionless and {{assumed to have}} continuous scale, {{applying \cite[Theorem 6.4]{FLL21}, we}} conclude that $A$ has stable rank one. \end{proof}

 {\bf The proof of Theorem \ref{Teqiv}}

 \begin{proof}